tobyhodges/fair-research-software/episodes/06-code-readability.md

 Some useful tips for naming variables are:

--   Short words are better than single character names
-    -   For example, if we were creating a variable to store the speed to read a file, `s` (for 'speed') is not descriptive enough but `MBReadPerSecondAverageAfterLastFlushToLog` is too long to read and prone to mispellings. `ReadSpeed` (or `read_speed`) would suffice.
+- Short words are better than single character names.
+For example, if we were creating a variable to store the speed to read a file, `s` (for 'speed') is not descriptive enough but `MBReadPerSecondAverageAfterLastFlushToLog` is too long to read and prone to misspellings. `ReadSpeed` (or `read_speed`) would suffice.
-    -   If you're finding it difficult to come up with a variable name that is *both* short and descriptive, go with the short version and use an inline comment to desribe it further (more on those in the next section!)
+- If you are finding it difficult to come up with a variable name that is both short and descriptive, go with the short version and use an inline comment to describe it further (more on those in the next section).
-    -   This guidance doesn't necessarily apply if your variable is a well-known constant in your domain, for example, *c* represents the speed of light in Physics
+This guidance does not necessarily apply if your variable is a well-known constant in your domain - for example, *c* represents the speed of light in physics.
--   Try to be descriptive where possible, and avoid names like `foo`, `bar`, `var`, `thing`, and so on
+- Try to be descriptive where possible and avoid meaningless or funny names like `foo`, `bar`, `var`, `thing`, etc.

-There are also some gotchas to consider when naming variables:
+There are also some restrictions to consider when naming variables in Python:

--   There may be some restrictions on which characters you can use in your variable names.
-For instance, in Python, only alphanumeric characters and underscores are permitted.
+- Only alphanumeric characters and underscores are permitted in variable names.
--   Particularly in Python, you cannot *begin* your variable names with numerical characters as this will raise a syntax error.
+- You cannot begin your variable names with a numerical character as this will raise a syntax error.
-    -   Numerical characters can be included in a variable name, just not as the first character.
+Numerical characters can be included in a variable name, just not as the first character.
 For example, `read_speed1` is a valid variable name, but `1read_speed` isn't.
 (This behaviour may be different for other programming languages.)
--   In some programming languages, such as Python, variable names are case sensitive.
-So `speed_of_light` and `Speed_Of_Light` will **not** be equivalent.
+- Variable names are case sensitive.
+So `speed_of_light` and `Speed_Of_Light` are not the same.
--   Programming languages often have global pre-built functions, such as `input`, which you may accidentally overwrite if you assign a variable with the same name.
-    -   Again in Python, you would actually reassign the `input` name and no longer be able to access the original `input` function if you used this as a variable name.
-So in this case opting for something like `input_data` would be preferable.
-(This behaviour may be explicitly disallowed in other programming languages.)
+- Programming languages often have global pre-built functions, such as `input`, which you may accidentally overwrite if you assign a variable with the same name and no longer be able to access the original `input` function.
+In this case, opting for something like `input_data` would be preferable.
+Note that this behaviour may be explicitly disallowed in other programming languages but is not in Python.

 :::::: challenge